rweigel/stats/notes.md

 ## Venn Diagrams

 Venn diagrams are useful for visually describing set operators.
-It is debatable if they are the best option for describing the relationships between sets for anything else.
+It is debatable if they are the best option for describing the relationships between sets for much else.

-Try drawing the Venn diagram for experiment with 2 flips where $A$ is one or more heads and $B$ is one or more tails.

 <img src="notes/figures/Venn1.png"/>

+Drawing the Venn diagram for experiment with 2 flips where $A$ is one or more heads and $B$ is one or more tails.

 Use set notation to describe the region of $A$ that is not shaded in Figure (b).

 Use set notation to desribe the region outside of $A$ and $B$ in Figure (a).

 ## Axioms of Probability

 > Often referred to as Kolmogorov's Axioms